saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/breakpad.md

 - resolution
 - operating_system

 Parameters must contain only printable ASCII characters and may not contain a quote `"` character.
-To have your attributes searchable by the Backtrace object store, please refer to [the product guide](https://support.backtrace.io/hc/en-us/articles/360040517191-Project-Settings-Indexing-Attributes).
+To have your attributes searchable by the Backtrace object store, refer to [the product guide](https://support.backtrace.io/hc/en-us/articles/360040517191-Project-Settings-Indexing-Attributes).

 The methods above all use a multipart POST request.
 Parameters are pushed as input forms.